If you want to slim down or shape up, AdvoCare could be the MLM for you.

-AdvoCare is a company that focuses on the selling of health, nutrition, and other wellness products.
 Charles Ragus, who had a brief career in the NFL in the 1960s, founded in the company in 1993.
 He passed away in 2001, but several of his family members still serve on the board.
-The name of the company comes from Ragus’ desire to be an advocate who cared and run a company that gave back to the community.
+The name of the company comes from Ragus’ desire to be an advocate who truly cares, running a company that gives back to the community.

-AdvoCare has dozens of products related to health and wellness.
-Most of the products fall into one of four categories:
+AdvoCare has dozens of products related to health and wellness (like Trevo).
+Most of the products fall into one of five categories:

 - Performance Elite